WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 You expressly acknowledge and agree that you will be liable for any direct, indirect, incidentally, special, exemplary, or consequential damages however caused by use of This Software.

-### Your Privacy:
- - Any data on The Server will be visible to the owner(s) of The Server.
- - Files uploaded are encrypted with AES-256 encryption algorithm (only if enabled).
- - Your data (like IP address) may be collected when using this app.
- - This Software may make calls over HTTP (non-SSL encrypted).
- - Your machine serial number SHA1 will be collected, and stored on The Server.
- - Your machine username will be collected, and stored on The Server.

 ### Your Data:
  - Any files on The Server may be removed from The Server without warning or notice.